helius-labs/airship/README.md

-# Helius Airship
+# Helius AirShip

 ## Overview

-**Helius Airship** is an open-source tool that makes token airdrops simple, affordable, and accessible.
-Whether you're distributing to Saga Chapter 2 holders, NFT/cNFT holders, SPL token holders, or using a CSV file, Helius Airship streamlines the process and cuts costs.
+**Helius AirShip** is an open-source tool that makes token airdrops simple, affordable, and accessible.
+Whether you're distributing to Saga Chapter 2 holders, NFT/cNFT holders, SPL token holders, or using a CSV file, Helius AirShip streamlines the process and cuts costs.

 ## Key Features

 ### **Simplified Airdrops**

-Designed for projects of all sizes, Helius Airship's interface allows anyone—technical or not—to execute token airdrops with ease.
+Designed for projects of all sizes, Helius AirShip's interface allows anyone—technical or not—to execute token airdrops with ease.

 ### **Cost-Effective with ZK Compression**